-[24 CFR 960.259, 24 CFR 5.230, Notice PIH 2019-18]
+[24 CFR 960.259, 24 CFR 5.230, Notice PIH 2023-27]

-MHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain written authorization from the family in order to collect the information.
+The PHA must verify all information that is used to establish the family's eligibility and level of assistance and is required to obtain written authorization from the family in order to collect the information.
 Applicants and program participants must cooperate with the verification process as a condition of receiving assistance.
-MHA must not pass on the cost of verification to the family.
+The PHA must not pass on the cost of verification to the family.

-MHA will follow the verification guidance provided by HUD in PIH Notice 2017-12 and any subsequent guidance issued by HUD.
-This chapter summarizes those requirements and provides supplementary MHA policies.
+The PHA must follow the verification guidance provided by HUD in Notice PIH 2023-27 and any subsequent guidance issued by HUD.
+This chapter summarizes those requirements and provides supplementary PHA policies.

-Part I: General verification process.

-Part II: Verification of family information.

-Part III: Verification of income and assets.

-Part IV: Verification of mandatory deductions.
+Part I describes the general verification process.
+Part II provides more detailed requirements related to family information.
+Part III provides information on income and assets, and Part IV covers mandatory deductions.

 Verification policies, rules and procedures will be modified as needed to accommodate persons with disabilities.
-All information obtained through the verification process will be handled in accordance with the records management policies established by MHA.
+All information obtained through the verification process will be handled in accordance with the records management policies established by the PHA.